- What is the difference between gross domestic consumption, primary energy consumption and TPES (Total Primary Energy Supply)?

-The number of heating degree days (HDD) is an indicator of winter severity, and thus of heating requirement.
-It is calculated as the sum over each day of the heating period (e.g. October to April) of the difference between a reference indoor temperature and the average outside temperature.
-The higher this number the colder is the heating period.
-The HDD value depends on the level of the reference indoor temperature (typically 18°C).
-The national value should be a population weighted average of meteorological stations, so as to be representative of national heating or cooling consumption rather than an arithmetic average.
+The number of heating degree days (HDD) is an indicator of winter severity, and thus of heating requirements.
+HDD are calculated as the sum over each day of the heating period (e.g. October to April) of the difference between a reference temperature and the average daily temperature.
+The reference temperature represents the average outside temperature above which it is not necessary to heat (usually 15°C).
+The average daily temperature is calculated as the average between the Maximum and Minimum temperature: Ta= (Tmax+Tmin)/2

 - What is a normal number of degree days?